AbbeneI/MemeStore/README.md

 - React
 - NodeJS

-# Getting Started: That Includes:
+# Getting Started:
 [Trello](https://trello.com/b/k6WjUyig/project-4-memestore)

 # Next Steps:

-Planned future enhancements (icebox items).
+- Download a PDF to certify you bought a meme with real-world money, and own a ~~the meme~~ a certificate that says you own the meme.
-Download a PDF to certify you bought a meme with real-world money, and own a ~~the meme~~ a certificate that says you own the meme.
+- Improve UI